-Rank2 – Deflect: Whenever successfully blocking a melee attack the enemy attacker is thrown of balance, receive +10 to hit against them on your next melee attack
+Rank2 – Deflect: Whenever successfully blocking or parrying a melee attack the enemy attacker is thrown off balance and is treated as Vulnerable for your next melee attack

 Rank3 – Distraction: When not engaged in close combat can use Distraction as an instant ability; slam your main hand weapon against your shield to create a distraction, any target within 15″ that is not already engaged in close combat switches its focus to you if failing a Resolve test, this can only effect each target once per battle

 Rank4 – Requires 2 Skill Points; Shield Slam: When moving into base contact use your off hand shield attack as if were a main hand attack (can apply special abilities to it accordingly) then use your weapon as a regular off hand attack that inflicts +50% damage.
 Also, when an enemy moves into base contact if you successfully block their first attack can elect to knock them back 2″ with a stun chance equal to the Shield Blow % of your shield